 Each woman will experience an abortion differently, depending on her individual circumstances.
 Studies show that most women who feel they made a free and informed decision to have an abortion, and received appropriate support, feel they made the right decision and are unlikely to experience long-term psychological or emotional problems.

 If you have decided to have an abortion but are finding it difficult and feel ambivalent or distressed, seek additional support.
 Support, before and after the abortion, can help you to work through your decision and find ways to cope better with the experience.

 Call 1800 My Options for information about counselling options and where to access abortion services in Victoria.

 Better Health Channel also has information about where to access an abortion services in Victoria.

 Where to get help

-- Women’s health centre
+- Women’s health organisations for your region

 This page has been produced in consultation with and approved by:

 Family Planning Victoria